This is part one of this Kuala Lumpur street food guide. For part two of this Malay Street food tour, visit here.

 Fadly wisely withheld the nature of the meat that had a beef jerky texture and taste until after we tried it.
 But the cow lung, deep-fried and then cooked again in chili paste turned out to be one of my favorite dishes on the tour!

 Fadly held up the huge squid, simmering in coconut milk and other juices, and had a good laugh at our wide-eyed reactions.
 He could sympathize.
 As a kid, he said, he avoided ketupat sotong.
 But, as he placed bowls of the squid stuffed with sticky rice, lemongrass, and palm sugar in front of us, he lamented the many missed years of enjoying this “dessert”.

 It did taste a lot like a dessert.
 I went back for seconds of the squid matched with deep-fried sweet potato that crunched from the palm sugar still cooking inside.

-Fadly wasn’t even close to finished with us, but the skies opened up and a torrential downpour nearly washed out our experience at farmer’s market.
-Luckily for us, Fadly would rustle up umbrellas and a plastic sack to cover his head and we stuck around for a colorful and flavorful adventure.
+Fadly wasn’t even close to finished with us, but the skies opened up and a torrential downpour nearly washed out our experience at the farmer’s market.
+Luckily for us, Fadly rustles up umbrellas and a plastic sack to cover his head, and we stick around for a colorful and flavorful adventure!

 I am not sure if Fadly is still giving his tour in Kuala Lumpur.
 When I updated this post in August 2021, I couldn’t find Fadly’s Kuala Lumpur street food tour.

 But I did find these Kuala Lumpur food tour options for you from TripAdvisor!